arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/uploading-sketches-m4/content.md

 ---

 ## Overview
-This tutorial will explain how to upload a standard Arduino sketch to your portenta X8's M4.
+This tutorial will explain how to upload a standard Arduino sketch to your Portenta X8's M4.

 ## Goals
 - Use the Arduino IDE to compile and upload.